Probate Services

 FEDERAL INHERITANCE TAX

 A federal estate tax return is also due nine months from the date of death if the entire estate exceeds $12,060,000 (year 2022) for a single person.
-This means that if you die in 2022, the federal government will not tax your estate on the first $12,060,000 that you pass on.
+If you die in 2022, the federal government will not tax your estate on the first $12,060,000 you pass on.
+Learn more with our guidance in Probate Services.

 DISCLAIMER OF ASSETS

 Any decision regarding the disclaimer of assets by any beneficiary must be signed and filed by the date that is nine (9) months from the date of death.
-For a disclaimer to be valid, the recipient cannot receive the assets he or she chooses to disclaim, so we need to discuss as early as possible the issues concerning disclaimers.
+For a disclaimer to be valid, the recipient cannot receive the assets he or she chooses to disclaim, so we need to discuss the issues concerning disclaimers as early as possible.

 FEDERAL INCOME TAX RETURN